-A Guide to Textures in Design
+A Guide to Textures in Art and Design

 Most of us think of texture as something you feel when you run your fingers over something.
 But whether it be a brick wall or a marble countertop, you see surfaces with your eyes before you ever touch them with your hands.